Himalaya-1999/Himalaya-1999/README.md

  ## I'm a EC Engineer

- - Currently working in Tata Consultancy Services
+ - 🧑🏻‍💻Currently working in Tata Consultancy Services
  - 🥅 2021 Goals: Contribute more to Open Source projects

  ### Connect with me: